amunategui/amunategui.github.io/_posts/2015-04-17-pubmed-query.md

 </ul>

 <BR><BR>
 <a href="http://www.ncbi.nlm.nih.gov/pubmed" target="_blank">PubMed</a> is a phenomenal source of medical literature.
-For anybody working in **Natural Language Processing (NLP)** project and are looking for topic-based medical text, PubMed is a great resource.
+For anybody working in a **Natural Language Processing (NLP)** project and is looking for topic-based medical text, PubMed is your resource!

 <blockquote>"PubMed comprises more than 24 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 Citations may include links to full-text content from PubMed Central and publisher web sites.
 (Wikipedia.com)"</blockquote>